lucasepe/yo/README.md

 key: HELLO
 ```

-# Yes but i wnat JSON!
+# Yes but i want JSON!

 Ok, use the `-j / --json` flag: